Where to Buy Pork Belly

 Consider where the hogs come from.
 Were they organically fed without hormones or antibiotics?
 Were they raised humanely and in a pasture?

-This is where buying from a website like Crowd Cow comes in handy as you can see all the details about how the animal was raised.
+This is where buying from a website like Crowd Cow or Porter Road is handy, as you can see all the details about how the animal was raised.

-For example, their Heritage Pork Belly has been pasture-raised, is antibiotic, hormone and GMO free.
+For example, their Heritage Pork Belly has been pasture-raised, and is antibiotic, hormone and GMO free.

-Where you source your pork belly help to enhance the health benefits of bacon.
+Where you source your pork belly can enhance the health benefits of bacon.

 2. Quality of meat